 Summary of 2017/18 Level 3 Progress Measure & English and Maths Progress

 Using data which has been taken from published DfE 2017/18 performance tables, we have produced a summary report for AoC member colleges which enables individual colleges to benchmark their 16-18 progress scores against the other college members.
 The report includes separate charts for academic qualifications and applied general qualifications.
-Please note this report will be re-run and updated once the Tech Level and Level 2 Vocational data has been published.

 Within the report colleges will be able to identify their value added scores alongside their grade given by DfE (above or below national average) and their ranking within the AoC member college comparator group.

 Level 3 value added scores tell you how much progress students who studied academic/applied general qualifications at your school or college made between the end of key stage 4 and the end of their academic/applied general qualifications studies, compared to similar students across England.
 The scores are calculated by comparing the academic/applied general qualifications results of students at your school or college with the academic/applied general qualifications results of students in schools and colleges across England who started with similar results at the end of key stage 4.
 A score below zero means students made less progress, on average, than students across England who got similar results at the end of key stage 4.
 A negative progress score does not mean students made no progress, or the school or college has failed, rather it means students in your school or college made less progress.
 The majority of schools and colleges have progress scores between -2 and +2.

 It is difficult to say with certainty how much the progress scores are down to the school or college (which may have scored higher with a different group of students) and how much is down to the students (for example some may have performed well at any school or college).
 The confidence intervals reflect this uncertainty and is used to determine the grade: